48 Hours in Paris: The Perfect 2-Day Itinerary by a Local

 The Seine and Its Historic Bridges

-After soaking in the beauty of these historic sites, take a leisurely stroll along the Seine.
+After taking in the beauty of these historic sites, take a leisurely stroll along the Seine.
 Cross the Pont Neuf, the oldest bridge in Paris, and enjoy the stunning views of the river.
 If you’re feeling adventurous, hop on a Seine River cruise.
 These short cruises offer a unique perspective of the city and are a great way to rest your feet while still sightseeing.
-48 hours in Paris

 Afternoon: Art, Gardens, and a Taste of Paris